Quantum Computing in Wireless Communications and Networking: A Tutorial-cum-Survey: QC in Networking

 \subsubsection{Overview}

 \

-In the fast-paced world of digital content consumption, content caching, a technique widely employed by content delivery networks (CDNs), web servers, information centric network, etc., plays a pivotal role in optimizing the delivery of online content, profoundly influencing the overall user experience \cite{mao2023ai,cui2017energy}.
+In the fast-paced world of digital content consumption, content caching, a technique widely employed by content delivery networks (CDNs), web servers, information centric network, etc., plays a pivotal role in optimizing the delivery of online content, profoundly influencing the overall user experience \cite{mao2023ai}.
 It involves the strategic storage of frequently accessed content or computation results on servers distributed geographically, ensuring that users can access information with minimal latency, cost or other preferred objective.
 This practice significantly increases responsiveness and network bandwidth utilization.

-Content caching scenarios are prevalent across various applications, spanning from edge computing \cite{song2021energy}, 5G cellular networks \cite{xie2017energy, xie2019energy}, IoT \cite{done-gaopeng-1-ok-fine} to video streaming \cite{xie2022joint, lin2020edge}.
-With the development of QC algorithms, the solutions leveraged QGA \cite{song2021energy}, QDL \cite{done-wucheng-10-ok}, and QRL \cite{lin2020edge} to tackle problems.
+Content caching scenarios are prevalent across various applications, spanning from edge computing \cite{song2021energy}, 5G cellular networks \cite{xie2019energy}, IoT \cite{done-gaopeng-1-ok-fine} to video streaming \cite{xie2022joint}.
+With the development of QC algorithms, the solutions leverage QGA \cite{song2021energy}, QDL \cite{done-wucheng-10-ok}, and QRL \cite{lin2020edge} to tackle problems.
 The inherent technical challenges in content caching stem from several key factors.
 First, ensuring effective caching cooperation among different network entities is crucial for optimizing the distribution of cached content and maximizing overall network performance.
 Second, resource limitations, such as limited storage capacity and bandwidth availability, pose significant challenges in efficiently managing cached content and satisfying user demands.
 Third, the dynamic nature of network traffic and user preferences requires adaptive caching strategies that can adjust in real-time to changing conditions.
-Fourth, the heterogeneity of network devices and their capabilities introduces complexities in coordinating caching decisions across different devices with varying computational and storage resources.
 Finally, the distributed control manner of content caching systems necessitates robust algorithms and protocols for coordinating caching activities and ensuring seamless integration within the network architecture.